Merchant bank: History

 Merchant banks were the first modern banks.
 They emerged in the Middle Ages from the Italian grain and cloth merchants community and started to develop in the 11th century during the large European fair of St. Giles (England), then at the Champagne fairs (France).
 As the Lombardy merchants and bankers grew in stature based on the strength of the Lombard plains cereal crops, many displaced Jews fleeing Spanish persecution were attracted to the trade.

 The Florentine merchant banking community was exceptionally active and propagated new finance practices all over Europe.
 Both Jews and Florentine merchants perfected ancient practices used in the Middle East trade routes and the Far East silk routes.
 Originally intended for the finance of long trading journeys, these methods were applied to finance the medieval Commercial Revolution.

 Jews entered the great trading piazzas and halls of Lombardy, alongside the local traders, and set up their benches to trade in crops.
 They had one great advantage over the locals.
 Christians were strictly forbidden from any kind of lending at interest, since such activities were equated with the sin of usury.
 Jewish law disallowed usury among Jews, but not when the borrower was Gentile.

-The Jewish newcomers, on the other hand, could lend to farmers against crops in the field, a high-risk loan at what would have been considered usurious rates by the Church; but the Jews were not subject to the Church's dictates.
+The Jewish newcomers could lend to farmers against crops in the field, a high-risk loan at what would have been considered usurious rates by the Church; but the Jews were not subject to the Church's dictates.
 In this way they could secure the grain-sale rights against the eventual harvest.
 They then began to advance payment against the future delivery of grain shipped to distant ports.
 In both cases, they made their profit from the present discount against the future price.
 This two-handed trade was time-consuming and soon there arose a class of merchants who were trading grain debt instead of grain.
-The buying of future crop and the trading of grain debt is analogous to the future contract market in modern finance.

 The court Jew performed both financing (credit) and underwriting (insurance) functions.
 Financing took the form of a farmer obtaining a crop loan at the beginning of the growing season, which allowed a farmer to develop and manufacture (through seeding, growing, weeding, and harvesting) his annual crop.
 Underwriting in the form of a crop, or commodity, insurance guaranteed the delivery of the crop to its buyer, typically a merchant wholesaler.
-In addition, traders performed the merchant function by making arrangements to supply the buyer of the crop through alternative sources—grain stores or alternate markets, for instance—in the event of crop failure.
+Traders performed the merchant function by making arrangements to supply the buyer of the crop through alternative sources—grain stores or alternate markets, for instance—in the event of crop failure.
 He could also keep the farmer (or other commodity producer) in business during a drought or other crop failure, through the issuance of a crop (or commodity) insurance against the hazard of failure of his crop.